Skip to content

 IVIG (intravenous immunoglobulin)

-Consider where there is significant bleeding (0.8-1g/kg) – can rapidly raise the platelet count Effects takes place in one to five days and lasts for two to four weeks
+Consider where there is significant bleeding (0.8-1g/kg) – it can rapidly raise the platelet count.
+Effects takes place in one to five days and lasts for two to four weeks.

 Platelets

-Only give platelets if there is an intracranial hameorrhage (ICG) or significant bleeding.
-Can be effective after IVIG administration and this can prolong platelet survival (otherwise transfused platelets are quickly destroyed)
+Only give platelets if there is an intracranial haemorrhage (ICG) or significant bleeding.
+They can be effective after IVIG administration, and this can prolong platelet survival (otherwise, transfused platelets are quickly destroyed)

 When to admit?